 Will Medicaid Estate Recovery Go After My House and Retirement Benefits?

 I am 55 years old and I have been on Medicaid for a few years.
 I recently read that the state Medicaid agency can seek recovery of any medical expenses that Medicaid has paid for once I turned 55.
 I own a house, in joint tenancy, with my partner, and have money in retirement accounts with my partner as the beneficiary.
 I am worried, if I remain on Medicaid and have major medical expenses over the next ten years, that my partner will receive a greatly reduced inheritance, if I die before him.
 Are my assets vulnerable?
 Or are they protected since they don’t need to go through probate?
 Would it be advisable for me to seek health insurance from other means, such as the Health Connector, or find a job that includes health insurance?

 If your partner survives you, probably he will not have a problem.
 In most states, as you suggest, Medicaid estate recovery only applies to probate property.
 In those states, property that does not pass through probate, such as jointly-owned property or accounts with beneficiary designations, will not be subject to claim upon your death (see What is Probate Property and What Isn’t?)
 However, some states have so-called “expanded” estate recovery that allows a Medicaid claim against a deceased Medicaid beneficiary’s non-probate assets.
-Check with your state Medicaid agency or a local elder law attorney to see what property is subject to estate recovery.
+Check with your state Medicaid agency or a local elder law attorney to see what property is subject to estate recovery where you live.